 Most tax and bookkeeping jobs follow a certain schedule and are repeated on a regular timeline.

-In TaxDome you can now utilize Job Schedules to create Job recurrence on a daily, weekly, monthly, quarterly, or annual basis.
+In TaxDome you can now utilize Job Schedules to create Job recurrence on a daily, weekly, bi-weekly, monthly, quarterly, or annual basis.
 New jobs will be created for each account that is in the schedule.
 Jobs that are scheduled but not yet created will not appear in your Jobs list to not clutter your interface.

 Now, how can you utilize schedules in your practice?